-Women's Health
+Categories: Women's Health

-Diarrhea, heartburn, constipation and other intestinal problems during pregnancy: what to do?
+Diarrhea, heartburn, constipation, and other intestinal problems during pregnancy: what to do?

 Constipation

-Constipation comes in two forms:
+Constipation occurs in two forms:

-In the atonic type:
+For atonic type:

-• Dietary fiber is cereals.
+• Dietary fibers – cereals.

-• Puree boiled, grated vegetables.
+• Pureed boiled, mashed vegetables.

 • Vegetable oils (15-30 ml on an empty stomach).

-What should pregnant women eat if they are constipated?
+What should pregnant women eat for constipation?

-• Dietary meat and fish (boiled, baked or steamed).
+• Dietary meat and fish (boiled, baked, or steamed).

-• Rye and wheat bread (preferably yesterday).
+• Rye and wheat bread (preferably from the previous day).

-• Vegetable soups with meat broth.
+• Vegetable soups on meat broth.

-• Fresh, ripe fruit and dried fruit.
+• Fresh ripe fruits and dried fruits.

 • Chicken eggs, preferably soft-boiled (no more than 1 per day).